Red Hook WatchIndependent Community Resource

 low

-Capital fee revenue and bond debt service alignment not demonstrated
+Capital recovery: relationship between capital fee revenue and bond debt service not explicitly traced

 Analysis provenance